 At 4,000 Character Points, D-rank jutsu no longer require word-counts.

-At 5,000 Character Points, Genin may learn A-ranks without a sensei or proficient wisdom.
+At 5,000 Character Points, Genin may learn A-ranks without being taught or requiring Proficient wisdom.

-At 6,000 Character Points, C-rank jutsu no longer require word-counts, and genin may learn S-ranks without a sensei or masterful wisdom.
+At 6,000 Character Points, C-rank jutsu no longer require word-counts.

-At 7,000 Character Points, B-rank jutsu no longer require word-counts,
+At 8,000 Character Points, B-rank jutsu no longer require word-counts.